juicyllama/framework/common/docs/frontend/core/README.md

 ## Widgets

-Widget system consists of two logical component modes:
+Widget system consists of two component modes:

-1. Editor `WidgetEditorContainer` for editing existing grid and aging removing components onto it
+1. Editor for editing existing grid and aging removing components onto it
-2. Display `WidgetDisplayContainer` another one for static displaying components from earlier created layouts.
+2. Display widgets - for static displaying components from earlier created layouts.

+Both represented by generic `WidgetsComponent` that can accept set of props.

 ### Widgets editing/creation component

-To use editor you need to import `WidgetEditorContainer` from `@juicyllama/frontend-core`
+To use editor you need to import `WidgetsComponent` from `@juicyllama/frontend-core` and pass a prop `:editable="true"` or just `editable`

 Default sizing of widgets can be as follows:
-****

 - Small (3/12 on desktop / 6/12 mobile)
 - Medium (6/12 on desktop / 12/12 mobile)
 - Large (12/12 on desktop / 12/12 mobile)